This is still a work in progress guide, if you have any suggestions or notice any mistakes you can message me in game @Heelie

 Another benefit with the Asylum staff is the ease in which you can get your hands on it.
 The non Perfected staff drops in normal Asylum.
 You can farm it in less than an hour.
 The non-perfected staff is more than good enough till you one day get your hands on a perfected version.

-I often switch trait choice when healing groups other than my core team.
+The most optimal setup in a progression group is to run charged front, and infused back bar, but I often switch trait choice when healing groups other than my core team.
 This is because lesser organised and optimised groups take more unnecessary damage and the healing in these types of groups needs to be more consistently available and potent.

 Powered trait is extremely powerful and should be used for high incoming damage fights such as first boss Halls of Fabrication